rogerlew/advanced-human-factors/schedule.md

 ### 2/26

 - Miguel: Designing for people with cognitive disabilities (LEGOLAND)
-- Luz: Designing for High-Stress Environments
+- Luz: Human Factors and the Use of Haptics
 - Bethany: Design for Maintainability
 - Elsy: If and how work-life balance relates to human factors